aiellolorenzo23/TheLegendOfZelda-TheRingOfPower/README.md

 ## About the game

 Welcome to **The Legend of Zelda: The Ring of Power** - A new brand *The Legend of Zelda* fan game!

-This game is intended as an apocryphal narrative and interactive game, inspired by the text-based fantasy adventure game __*Zork*__, that stands as a sequel to **The Legend of Zelda: Tears of the Kingdom** .
+This game is intended as an apocryphal narrative and interactive game, inspired by the text-based fantasy adventure game __*Zork*__, that stands as a sequel to **The Legend of Zelda: Tears of the Kingdom**.

-The game will feature an interactive UI through React!
+It will feature an interactive UI through React!
 However, is still work in progress...

 Please enjoy!